Dallas

 Some babies are diagnosed with the disease in utero based on genetic testing.
 Parents can speak to counselors at the clinic even before their baby is born.
 If children aren’t diagnosed at birth, most are diagnosed by the age of 2.

-Treatment begins within days of diagnosis.
-It will include:
+Treatment begins within days of diagnosis and includes:

 Our multidisciplinary approach to treating cystic fibrosis gives your child access to the best care possible.
 All of the specialties your child needs are located under one roof for convenience and peace of mind.
 At Children’s Health, we not only treat the disease, but also closely monitor weight and nutrition so they can live their healthiest life possible.